-Day: S Ngt: F Prerequisites: None
+Day: F, S Ngt: F Prerequisites: None

 Provides an adventurous class for the photographic beginner.
 Covers the basics of camera handling techniques and controls to produce quality photographs and explores the relationship of photography to visual design.
-All work is accomplished in transparency format.
-Students will need a camera that has manual settings for shutter and aperture.
+Students are introduced to basic image editing using Photoshop.
+All work is accomplished in Digital format.
+Students will need a digital camera that has manual settings for shutter and aperture.